brianZeng/FlipJS/readme.md

 </div>
 <script>
 //details are omitted
-//'&' represents the animation selector
+//'&' represents the animation selector, which means '& img' will be '.flip img' when applied Flip({
-Flip({
     selector:'.flip',
     css:{